witchblue/website/content/posts/linux.md

 ### 3.8 Lighter and Portable
 ![lighter-and-portable-image](/portable-lighter.png "Lighter and Portable") Because it requires fewer resources to run and functions the same on various types of hardware like USB flash drives, hard drives, and CDs, Linux is lightweight and portable.

+Happy reading, and I hope this information is helpful...🐾